DavSanchez/CaptivePortal/README.md

 Recording API and the JSON interface provided by CoovaChilli for client management.

 ### How does it work?
-pending
+When an user tries to connect

 ## How can I try this on my machine?
 For it to work you will need the following:

-- **A working installation of CoovaChilli and the AAA manager it needs to function.** If you happen to be trying this on a Raspberry Pi with Raspbian OS as I do, I strongly recommend using the script provided by GitHub user _Pi Home Server_ at [this repository](https://github.com/pihomeserver/Pi-Hotspot-Script) to have all of this up and running in a snap!
+- **A working installation of CoovaChilli and the AAA manager it needs to function.** If you happen to be trying this on a Raspberry Pi with Raspbian OS to use it as a WiFi hotspot (as I did), I strongly recommend using the script provided by GitHub user _Pi Home Server_ at [this repository](https://github.com/pihomeserver/Pi-Hotspot-Script) to have all of this up and running in a snap!